SaddlebackCSS/PointAndClick/README.md

 # PointAndClick
-Point and click adventure repo
+Lets point and click some things